Geronimo Allan Jerome Acosta

 Rafael dela Rosa

 Rafael graduated from the BS Physics program in June 2016.
 He is a Leticia Shahani awardee for the Most Outstanding BS Physics Thesis and a 2016 BPI-DOST Science Awardee.
 In 2014 he worked as a staffer for the OVPAA-BPhD-2012-05 research project and in 2015 as a student assistant for SanD.
-Rafael is continuing his studies as a PhD Physics student and a University Research Assistant at the NIP.
+He later obtained his MS Physics (non-thesis) degree in 2020.
+Rafael is continuing his studies as a PhD Physics student.

 Agatha de la Torre